Code-m1ner/MLS4-easyapp/README.md

-<h1 align="center">BUCKET STORE</h1>
+<h1 align="center">Easy App</h1>

 ![Mock-Up](documentation/wireframes/mock-up/mock_up.png)

-View the repository in GitHub [here](https://github.com/Tawnygoody/Tarmachan)
+View the repository in GitHub [here](https://github.com/Rj12-art/MLS4-easyapp)

-View the live project [here](https://tarmachan.herokuapp.com/)
+View the live project [here](https://mls4.herokuapp.com/)

 # Overview

-Bucket store was built as the 4th milestone project as part of Code Institute's Full Stack Software Software Development course.
+The Easy App is developed as the 4th milestone project as part of Code Institute's Full Stack Software Software Development course.
 The full stack application uses a Django framework, HTML, CSS, Javascript and Python.

-Bucket Store (Gaelic for Ptarmigan) is a fictitious online e-commerce retailer providing mountain clothing and equipment for consumers.
-Visitors to the site would be able to browse all products available split into 3 master categories (Men's, Women's and equipment) and further sub-categories, read blog posts uploaded by the site admin, register for an account to view past orders, add products to a personalised wishlist, write product reviews, contact the company with any queries and sign up for the company newsletter.
+Easy App is a fictitious online e-commerce retailer providing shoes, accessories and equipment for consumers.
+Visitors to the site would be able to browse all products available split into several targeted categories highlighted right under the product, register for an account to view past orders, add products to a the bag, write product reviews, contact the company with any queries.

-Bucket store features e-commerce functionality, a payments system using Stripe, CRUD functionality for admin users to manage, products, blog posts, contact messages and Django's integrated admin section for admin users to access database records.
+Easy App features e-commerce functionality, a payments system using Stripe, CRUD functionality for admin users to manage, products, contact messages and Django's integrated admin section for admin users to access database records.

 Please Note that the website is for educational purposes only.
 Stripe's credit card payment functionality is real but remains in a "test mode" so that no payments will be taken.
 Please do not enter any personal credit/debit card numbers whilst using the site.